Telegram-Mini-Apps/issues/README.md

 `@tma.js` packages, but developer can still use SDK from Telegram.

-2. While it's not mandatory, it's also appreciated by the community to create an issue ticket in the Telegram application Github repository you could find in the next section.
+2. While it's not mandatory, it's also appreciated by the community to create an issue ticket in the Telegram application GitHub repository you could find in the next section.
 Don't forget to add `[Mini Apps]` prefix in title and reference issue created here in Telegram repo, so other developers could see the connection.

 ## Telegram applications GitHub